Azure/terraform-azurerm-compute/.github/pull_request_template.md

 Please add this into the example usage of README.md and format the changes by "terrafmt fmt README.md".
 Please intall "terrafmt" by [install terrafmt](https://github.com/katbyte/terrafmt#install).
 --->

+Fixes # .

+Changes proposed in the pull request: